-- 3.13.1 Beneath the surface formed by all parts lying on the reference plane, a rectangular skid block, with a 50mm radius (+/-2mm) on each front corner, must be fitted.
-This skid block may comprise no more than three pieces, the forward one of which may not be any less than 1000mm in length, but must : - a) Extend longitudinally from a point lying 330mm behind the front wheel centre line to the rear wheel centre line. - b) Be made from an homogeneous material with a specific gravity between 1.3 and 1.45. - c) Have a width of 300mm with a tolerance of +/- 2mm. - d) Have a thickness of 10mm with a tolerance of +/- 1mm. - e) Have a uniform thickness when new. - f) Have no holes or cut outs other than those necessary to fit the fasteners permitted by 3.13.2 or those holes specifically mentioned in g) below. - g) Have seven precisely placed holes the positions of which are detailed in Drawing 1.
-In order to establish the conformity of the skid block after use, its thickness will only be measured in the four 50mm diameter holes and the two forward 80mm diameter holes. - Four further 10mm diameter holes are permitted provided their sole purpose is to allow access to the bolts which secure the Accident Data Recorder to the survival cell. - h) Be fixed symmetrically about the car centre line in such a way that no air may pass between it and the surface formed by the parts lying on the reference plane. - 3.13.2 Fasteners used to attach the skid block to the car must: - a) Have a total area no greater than 40000mm2 when viewed from directly beneath the car. - b) Be no greater than 2000mm2 in area individually when viewed from directly beneath the car.
+- 3.13.1 Beneath the surface formed by all parts lying on the reference plane, a rectangular plank, with a 50mm radius (+/-2mm) on each front corner, must be fitted.
+This plank may comprise no more than three pieces, the forward one of which may not be any less than 1000mm in length, but must: - a) Extend longitudinally from a point lying 330mm behind the front wheel centre line to the rear wheel centre line. - b) Be made from an homogeneous material with a specific gravity between 1.3 and 1.45. - c) Have a width of 300mm with a tolerance of +/- 2mm. - d) Have a thickness of 10mm with a tolerance of +/- 1mm. - e) Have a uniform thickness when new. - f) Have no holes or cut outs other than those necessary to fit the skids permitted by 3.13.2 or the fasteners permitted by 3.13.3, or those holes specifically mentioned in g) below. - g) Have seven precisely placed holes the positions of which are detailed in Drawing 1.
+In order to establish the conformity of the plank after use, its thickness will only be measured in the four 50mm diameter holes and the two forward 80mm diameter holes. - Four further 10mm diameter holes are permitted provided their sole purpose is to allow access to the bolts which secure the Accident Data Recorder to the survival cell. - h) Be fixed symmetrically about the car centre line in such a way that no air may pass between it and the surface formed by the parts lying on the reference plane.